furretpaws/hxdiscord/README.md

 Some targets might not work, I haven't tested any.
 C++ and Neko will work.
 (Binary attachments doesn't work on C++.
 Use Neko if you want to send images or whatever you want)

-This library is incomplete and many things are missing.
-As of right now.
-Messages and Application Commands (slash commands) are working.
-This will change in the future.

 ## Example